What is the Best Health Insurance in Alberta for 2024?

 comparatorTitles.name

-Did you know that over 30% of medical costs in Alberta are not covered by the provincial AHCIP?
-Most families end up paying this out of the pocket leaving them with a huge financial burden.
-That's why it's essential to have a good private health insurance.
+Did you know that over 30% of medical costs in Alberta are not covered by the provincial AHCIP (Alberta Health Care Insurance Plan)?
+Most families end up paying this out of their pocket leaving them with a huge financial burden.
+That's why it's essential to have good private health insurance.

 Private health insurance also helps you cover essential yet expensive services like dental care, vision care and prescription medications, many of which are not covered or offered very limited protection by AHCIP.